Register to Attend a Pop-up Food Distribution

 In order to meet the growing need, we’re establishing new community partnerships, as well as working with our existing network of food partner agencies, to deploy new methods of food distribution.
 We’ve organized Pop-up Food Distributions across O‘ahu and Kaua‘i to provide emergency food, fresh produce, and other items to vulnerable households who have lost access to food due to COVID-19.

 Register for a Pop-up Food Distribution below.
-Registration opens at 9 a.m.
-Friday prior to each distribution.
+Registration opens one week prior to the start of each distribution.

 Please click on a date below to access its associated registration form.
 You must then complete the form in its entirety to register for a Pop-up Food Distribution.
 Your information will be used to identify you at the distribution.
 The name you input on the registration form must match the ID you present at the distribution.
 See below for more detailed rules and regulations.

 Registration for this Pop-up Food Distribution opens at 9 a.m.
-Friday, Oct 2.
+Wednesday, Dec.9.

 All recipients must adhere to the following Pop-up Food Distribution rules and regulations: